 The barriers are as individual as our pupils are.
-That is why we judge it to be vitality important to adapt the pupil premium funded activity towards whole-school strategies that impact on all pupils, and specific support targeting pupil premium pupils.
-Some disadvantages are not always identified by the official statistics; therefore specific support for pupil premium pupils also enables focussed support to target other under-performing pupils.
+That is why we judge it to be vitally important to adapt the pupil premium funded activity towards whole-school strategies that impact on all pupils, and specific support targeting pupil premium pupils.
+Some disadvantages are not always identified by the official statistics; therefore, specific support for pupil premium pupils also enables focussed support to target other under-performing pupils.

 We are committed to

 If the pupils aren’t in the building it doesn’t matter how great our teaching is they are not going to benefit from it.

 The link between absence and attainment at KS2 and KS4 DFE

 If assessment is given formatively to the learner and/or the teacher about the learner’s performance relative to learning goals, progress is accelerated.